Epistle of Jude: Authorship

 A reason to doubt that a relative of Jesus wrote the book is that they are unlikely to have been literate.
 Jesus's family were common laborers from Aramaic-speaking Galilee, and literary composition skills were overwhelmingly concentrated in the elite in antiquity.
 Few knew how to read, fewer how to write, and fewer still how to write complicated literary treatises.
 Jesus himself may have been able to read, presumably in Hebrew, but he was also exceptional and the star of the family.
 Even if somehow Jude had learned a little of how to read Hebrew, the epistle is written in excellent, complicated Koine Greek, with knowledge of common forms of rhetoric and argument of the era, as well as seeming knowledge of the scriptures in Hebrew.
 All this would be exceptional for a countryside Galilean.
 Scholars who support the authorship of Jude generally assume that he must have embarked upon extensive travel and missionary work among Hellenized Jews to master Greek as the author did.
 Ultimately, it is impossible to know more details of Jude's life for sure.
 One early Christian tradition states that Jude's grandchildren were brought before Emperor Domitian and interrogated; in the story, they defended themselves as not rebels and mere poor laborers eking out what they could from a single patch of land.
 While the story is clearly apocryphal – Roman emperors did not generally interrogate Galilean peasants – it does suggest that early Christians remembered Jude's family as lower-class laborers, not literate elites.

 If the Jude writing the letter was not Jude the Apostle mentioned in the gospels, then he was possibly an unknown Christian who happened to share the name and coincidentally also had a brother named James.
 A final possibility is that the epistle is pseudepigrapha – that the author intentionally hinted to readers that it was from the more famous Jude, but only as a false attribution to give the letter more authority.

+An Early Syriac tradition equated the Apostle Thomas with Judas, the brother of Jesus, and by extension the purported author of Jude.